martinoyovo/flutter-design-collection/README.md

 ![Repository size](https://img.shields.io/github/repo-size/martinoyovo/flutter-design-collection)
 ![GitHub follow](https://img.shields.io/github/followers/martinoyovo?style=social)

-A collection of Flutter Custom Animations and UI Kits.
+A collection of Flutter Animations and UI Kits.

 Star⭐ the repo and follow me if you like what you see🤩 ![Twitter Follow](https://img.shields.io/twitter/follow/martinoyovo.svg?style=social)